The essential role AI motion tracking can play in post-op and post-trauma recovery

 Patients undergoing orthopedic rehabilitation often receive a limited number of in-person physiotherapy sessions due to cost constraints.
 Ironically, this could end up costing the healthcare system in question more money as it takes longer for the patient to recover.

-However, using AI for physiotherapy, healthcare providers can offer cost-effective interventions; they can ensure exercises are performed correctly and complications are detected early.
-This helps the patient get back up to full health quicker.
+However, using AI for physiotherapy, healthcare providers may offer cost-effective interventions; they could ensure exercises are performed correctly and complications are detected early.
+This could help the patient get back up to full health quicker.

 4. Better access to professional physiotherapy